4 min read

 This value gives us a dedicated CO2 value per Euro spent.
 However, it does not take into account the different carbon values for different categories of spending, which need to be done in another step.

 Different spending categories have different carbon values.
 A euro spent on fuel for your car has a different impact on the environment than a euro spent for a bus ticket.
 Using research data from both independent and public institutions in the field of carbon emissions, one can obtain values for these different spending categories.
-For Germany, the most relevant organization is the BMU (Federal Ministry for the Environment, Nature Conservation, and Nuclear Safety)
+For Germany, the most relevant organization is the BMU (Federal Ministry for the Environment, Nature Conservation, and Nuclear Safety).

 The combination of second level personal spending data per category and carbon values per category allow us to hone in on specific values for the given categories.